Hollybirch/Cervical-Cancer-Information-Visualisation-Website/README.md

 # Cervical-Cancer-Information-Visualisation-Website
-This project was created in order to provide key information about cervical cancer to hopefully raise awareness of the disease and how screening can prevent incidence.
+This project was created in order to provide key information about cervical cancer.
+The objective was to raise awareness of the disease and illustrate how attending screening appoointments can prevent incidence.
 The webpage also highlights risk factors and how this disease impacts people worldwide.

 A video has been provided demonstrating how to navigate the webpage A flyer has also been included explaining design decisions for the infographics